dchodge/david.io/content/post/sm1_what_is_inf/index.md

 {{< figure src="infection_tarot.png" alt="Infection Tarot Card" width="300" class="float-left" caption="Defining infection is like reading tarot cards - the interpretation depends on who's asking and what they're looking for." >}}

 You wake up with a sore throat.
-You take a lateral flow test—negative.
+You take a lateral flow test, negative.
 The next day, still negative.
 A PCR comes back "positive".
 Meanwhile, your flatmate tested positive on a rapid test but felt fine throughout.

 So who was infected?
 You, your friend, both, or neither?